 And I’m a little, er, particular.
 (It took me multiple tries to get these Healthy Pumpkin Muffins exactly right, and it was SO worth it.)

-The batter also needs to take no more than 15 minutes to prep.
+- Fast.
+The batter needs to take no more than 15 minutes to prep.
 I’m not sure about you, but typically when I want a muffin, I wanted it five minutes ago.

 If you are in the market for easy breakfast recipes you can prep in advance for busy school mornings, work mornings, or, let’s be honest, life mornings (or in the unlikely event of leftovers), these Vegan Pumpkin Muffins are freezer friendly.